gregho67/projects-overview/README.md

 # About me

 I am currently in my 5th and last year of studying Computer Science at Strasbourg University.
-My Master's cursus, called Master of Engineering in Computer Science (Image, Virtual Reality, Interactions and Games Track), focuses on learning and using multiple programmation langages and softwares designed mainly to work on images, 3D environments and video games.
+My Master's cursus, called Master of Engineering in Computer Science (Image, Virtual Reality, Interactions and Games Track), focuses on learning and using multiple programmation languages and softwares designed mainly to work on images, 3D environments and video games.
 During those 5 years I worked on many school projects involving different types of skills and knowledges, specifically centered on the topic of my Master's cursus.
 I also developped a personnal project on my free time to learn how to create a video game.
 I wanted to try and develop my own game to gain some experience in this field as this is what I would like to work on after I graduate.

 # Personnal project